Judge of the First-tier Tribunal (Property Chamber)

 (Land Registration) (part-time)

-I am a real property law specialist with over 20 years’ advisory and advocacy experience.
-I am a judge with recent judicial experience.
-I also act as an independent expert.
+Martin is a real property law specialist with over 20 years’ advisory and advocacy experience.
+He is a judge with recent judicial experience and also acts as an independent expert.

 Qualifications and practice

 I was called to the Bar in 1992.

 I joined Falcon Chambers in 1993 and practise exclusively in real property law.
 I litigate landlord and tenant matters, disputes concerning adverse possession, interpretation of contracts, easements, options, restrictive covenants, and land registration issues – to name but a few!

 In December 2008 I was appointed as a deputy Adjudicator to H.M.
 Land Registry.
 Since July 2013 I have been a judge of the First-tier Tribunal.

 I am a Fellow of the Chartered Institute of Arbitrators.

 I am the joint editor of Barnsley’s Land Options (4th & 5th editions).